Kurdistan Workers' Party insurgency: Insurgency (1993–1995)

 Under the new Presidency of Süleyman Demirel and Premiership of Tansu Çiller, the Castle Plan (to use any and all violent means to solve the Kurdish question), which Özal had opposed, was enacted, and the peace process abandoned.
 Some journalists and politicians maintain that Özal's death (allegedly by poison), along with the assassination of a number of political and military figures supporting his peace efforts, was part of a covert military coup in 1993 aimed at stopping the peace plans.

 To counter the PKK, the Turkish military started new counter-insurgency strategies between 1992 and 1995.
 To deprive the rebels of a logistical base of operations and punish local people supporting the PKK, the military carried out deforestation of the countryside and destroyed over 3,000 Kurdish villages, causing at least 2 million refugees.
 Most of these villages were evacuated, but other villages were burned, bombed, or shelled by government forces, and several villages were obliterated from the air.
 While some were destroyed or evacuated, other villages agreed to join the side of the government.
 The state offered salaries to local farmers and shepherds to join the Village Guards, to prevent the PKK from operating in these villages.
 Villages which refused to cooperate were evacuated by the military.
 These tactics managed to drive the rebels from the cities and villages into the mountains, although they still often launched reprisals on pro-government villages, which included attacks on civilians.
 Turkish armed forces reported that on 26 May 1994, the Turkish Air Force targeted the Kurdistan Workers' Party (PKK) militants by bombing North Iraq, and killing 79 militants.
-During Newroz (the Kurdish New Year) in March 1995, the Turkish military launched its largest military operation against the PKK in Iraq.
-A force of 35,000 troops invaded Iraqi Kurdistan, assisted by tanks and F-16 jets.
-The Turkish army occupied several towns in which they searched for and seized Kurdish rebels.
+During Newroz (the Kurdish New Year) on 20 March 1995, the Turkish military launched another cross-border operation against the PKK in Iraq to prevent further border station ambushes conducted by the PKK.
+A force of 35,000 personnel (in which most were there for pulling security, a very small portion took part in the actual fighting) went into Iraqi Kurdistan, assisted by planes, helicopters, tanks and APCs.
+The operation ended in a Turkish victory as the Zap Camp was captured and destroyed by Turkish forces.
+555 PKK members were killed and another were 13 captured.